ianwhale/march_madness/README.md

 # CSE802 Project

-Predict outcome of 2018 March Madness Tournament using past results.
+This is a project focused on predicting the outcome of the NCAA Tournament using past regular season data.

 # Description of Experiments